This page describes the various options for connecting to a Managed Service for Microsoft Active Directory domain.

 Troubleshooting RDP connections

-If you are having difficulty connecting to your Windows instance with RDP, see Troubleshooting RDP for tips and approaches to troubleshoot and resolve common RDP issues.
+If you have difficulty connecting to your Windows instance with RDP, see Troubleshooting RDP for tips and approaches to troubleshoot and resolve common RDP issues.

 Resolving Kerberos issues